MMartinelli-hub/GutBrainIE_Pipeline/README.md

 For instance:
 ```
-1. &emsp; 33955443|t|Gut microbiota in mental health and depression: role of pre/pro/synbiotics in their modulation.
+1. 33955443|t|Gut microbiota in mental health and depression: role of pre/pro/synbiotics in their modulation.
-2. &emsp; 33955443|a|The microbiome residing in the human gut performs ...
+2. 33955443|a|The microbiome residing in the human gut performs ...
-3. &emsp; 33955443 &emsp; 0 &emsp; 14	&emsp; t &emsp; Gut microbiota &emsp; microbiome &emsp; 0.973515510559082
+3. 33955443	0	14	t	Gut microbiota	microbiome	0.973515510559082
-4. &emsp; 33955443 &emsp; 0 &emsp; 1 &emsp; t &emsp; Gut microbiota &emsp; microbiome &emsp; 24 &emsp; 25 &emsp; a &emsp; human gut &emsp; anatomical location &emsp; has microbiome &emsp; 0.601126968860626233955443
+4. 33955443	0	1	t	Gut microbiota	microbiome	24	25	a	human gut	anatomical location	has microbiome	0.601126968860626233955443
 ```

 ### JSON Format

 The annotations	and	relations are also stored in JSON format, providing a more structured representation that is easier to process programmatically.
 The JSON structure includes all the fields included in the PubTator format, and it is structured as follows:
 ```
 {
     "33955443": {